 He belongs to me.
-That’s what Jessica heard as she watched the charismatic and eye-catching, young preacher, Ronald.
-She’d been crushing on him for a while, and any attempt to smother the desire was given the treatment reserved for a worm in an anthill.
+That’s the inaudible voice Yafe heard while watching the charismatic young preacher, Ronald.
+She’d been crushing on him for a while, and any attempt to smother the desire was refused entertainment.

 How wonderful would it be to live with such a God-fearing man, one deeply versed with Scriptures, and zealous in its proclamation?

-A closet pianist and a good singer herself, Jessica imagined their dream home – she would play on the instrument and they’d sing together before Ronald would deliver a fresh dose from God’s Word.
-What an atmosphere of divine inspiration mingled with Christian romance.
+Closet pianist and singer Yafe imagined their dream home – she would play on the instrument and sing before Ronald would deliver a fresh dose from God’s Word.
+An atmosphere of divine inspiration mingled with Christian romance.

 Grandpa wheezed.
-Jessica’s hand dove into the bag by her left and readied with the asthma medicine canister.
-A few seconds passed and her chest relaxed when no sound came again from the old lungs.
-Grandpa’s unpredictable asthma attacks were the reason she detested coming to church with him without Grandma.
-Step-grandma, to be precise.
+Yafe’s hand dove into the bag for the asthma medicine canister.
+Fortunately, it wasn't an asthma attack.
+Grandpa’s unpredictable attacks were the reason she detested coming to church with him without Grandma.
+Step-grandma.
 The biological grandmother had…

-In a whistling voice, Grandpa said, "What makes you think that way?"
+In a chesty voice, Grandpa said, "What makes you think that way?"

-Jessica swallowed the bolus in her mouth.
-She knew Grandpa understood her thinking, but it was good to play the ignorance game, anyway.
+Yafe knew Grandpa understood her thinking, but it was good to play the ignorance game, anyway.
 "I’ve observed him for some time.
-He’s different from the others – clean-shaven, always smiling, and above all, has a deep knowledge of the Bible.”
+He’s different from the others – clean-shaven, always smiling, and above all, he has a great passion for the things of God."

 "Just the kind of man you want, huh?"